Durrow Abbey

-The extant monuments at the site include a large ecclesiastical enclosure, five Early Christian grave slabs, a fine mid-ninth century high cross, a fragment of a cross shaft, a complete cross-head (housed in the National Museum of Ireland) and cross base, a holy well and other extensive archaeological features.
-Hugh de Lacy, Lord of Meath built a motte for the Abbey in 1180, and he was killed at the Abbey in 1186 by an Irishman.
+The extant monuments at the site include a large ecclesiastical enclosure, five Early Christian grave slabs, a mid-ninth century high cross, a fragment of a cross shaft, a complete cross-head (now in the National Museum of Ireland) and cross base, a holy well and other archaeological features.
+The Anglo-Norman Hugh de Lacy, Lord of Meath built a motte at the abbey in 1180, using the stones, and was killed at the abbey in 1186 by an Irishman, one of his workmen.
+Remarkably, the site saw a second murder of an earl in 1839, when Hector John Graham-Toler, 2nd Earl of Norbury was shot "by an assassin, in his own plantation".

-Early history
+History

 Durrow was probably founded by Columba in the 580s.
 In the Vita Columbae, Laisrén, who would become the third abbot of Iona, acts as a leader of the monastery.
 Not much is known about the early history of Durrow, although Bede says it was an important centre from which more monasteries were founded.
 Durrow appears to have courted the favour of Clann Cholmáin, and in 763 Domnall Midi was apparently buried there.
 Durrow appears in the Annals for the year 764, where men from the community of Durrow go to battle against those of Clonmacnoise, as part of a Clann Cholmáin succession struggle.
 The men of Durrow also participated in a raid into Munster alongside Donnchad Midi in 776.

-Durrow, during Columba's life and for centuries after his death, was a well known center of education.
-The Venerable Bede called it Monasterium nobile in Hiberniâ, and, at a later period, Armagh and Durrow were called the "Universities of the West".
-Durrow, like Clonard, Derry, and most other monasteries in the area, was frequently ravaged by the Vikings, but was not completely destroyed until the Norman invasion.